Q: What kind of meal support is offered at Within?

 Meal support at Within includes individualized approaches to help you use meals and snacks as opportunities to get one step closer to recovery.
 Our team provides you with individualized coaching depending on your current emotional state and overall goals.

-Meal support is communal and individual.
+Meal support is both communal and individual.
 Meal support groups are offered for breakfast, lunch, dinner, and snacks two times a day.
-Sometimes, individual meal support can be a part of your individual treatment plan and might occur one-on-one with a dietitian, therapist, or care partner.
+Sometimes, individual meal support can be a part of your personal treatment plan and might occur one-on-one with a dietitian, therapist, or care partner.

-Ultimately, Within coaches you to become independent with food decisions.
-Our treatment philosophy is to help patients become autonomous so you can use internal resources to fuel yourself with delicious, nourishing food.
-Through meal coaching and support, you’ll work through the toughest aspect of treatment and eventually take back the responsibility of nourishing yourself adequately and consistently.
+Within coaches you to ultimately become independent with food decisions.
+Our treatment philosophy is to help you—our patient—become autonomous so you can use internal resources to fuel yourself with delicious, nourishing food.
+Through meal coaching and support, you’ll work through the most challenging aspect of treatment and eventually take back the responsibility of nourishing yourself adequately and consistently.

 In addition to meal support, Within provides meal delivery when needed to support your recovery.